-Truffles, sweets, tarts, mousse, cakes, sauces… there are so many different ways to use chocolate!
+Truffles, sweets, tarts, mousses, cakes, sauces… There are so many different ways to use chocolate!
 Whether you’re whipping up a quick ganache or preparing homemade truffles, your chocolate creations will turn out perfectly with Thermomix®.

-• Dark chocolate with 60-70% cocoa solids is slightly sweet, with a dense chocolate flavour.
+• Dark chocolate with 60-70% cocoa solids, it is slightly sweet, with a dense chocolate flavour.

 • Milk chocolate has added milk and sugar, and a lower percentage of cocoa solids.

 • White chocolate is made from cocoa butter and does not contain any cocoa solids, meaning it’s not technically chocolate.
 It also lacks the antioxidant benefits of dark chocolate, as these antioxidants are found in cocoa, not cocoa butter.

 • Ruby chocolate was introduced in 2017 and considered one of the biggest innovations in chocolate.
 Pink in colour with a slight berry flavour, this new type of chocolate was one of the biggest food trends last year.

 • Ensure the mixing bowl is thoroughly dry - if chocolate comes into contact with water it could cause it to ‘seize’.